iag-geo/spark_testing/apache_sedona/README.md

 ## Getting Started

-Run *01_setup_geospark.sh* to download & install Spark 2.4.x and create a self-contained Python 3.7 Conda environment with PySpark and Sedona (Geospark) installed.
+Open terminal and run *01_setup_geospark.sh* to download & install Spark 2.4.x and create a self-contained Python 3.7 Conda environment with PySpark and Sedona (Geospark) installed.

 The script will finish by running *02_run_spatial_query.py* to confirm Sedona is working.